elrodrigues/deneva-plus/README.md

 Configuration
 -------------

 DBMS configurations can be changed in the config.h file.
 Please refer to README for the meaning of each configuration.
 Here we only list several most important ones.

     NODE_CNT          : Number of server nodes in the database THREAD_CNT        : Number of worker threads running per server WORKLOAD          : Supported workloads include YCSB and TPCC CC_ALG            : Concurrency control algorithm.
 Six algorithms are supported (NO_WAIT, WAIT_DIE, TIMESTAMP, MVCC, OCC, CALVIN)
     MAX_TXN_IN_FLIGHT  : Maximum number of active transactions at each server at a given time DONE_TIMER        : Amount of time to run experiment

 Configurations can also be specified as command argument at runtime.
 Run the following command for a full list of program argument.

     ./rundb -h

 Run
 ---

+Create a file called ifconfig.txt with IP addresses for the servers and clients, one per line.

 The DBMS can be run with

     ./rundb -nid[N]
     ./runcl -nid[M]

 where N and M are the ID of a server and client, respectively

 For example, if you are running with a `THREAD_CNT` of 4 you would run

     ./rundb -nid0
     ./rundb -nid1
     ./runcl -nid2
     ./runcl -nid3

 There is also the option to run scripts.
 From the scripts directory run

     python3 run_experiments -e [experiment]

 * List of available experiments can be found [here](https://github.com/mitdbg/deneva/blob/master/scripts/experiments.py)

 After running an experiment, the results can be plotted by running

     python3 plot.py [experiment]